water-pump-automation/tank-api/README.md

 The API is divided into `Internal` and `External` endpoints.

-The `External` one are for read-only access, that is, to read tank's data, or a group of tanks.
+The `External` ones are read-only access to tank's data, or a group of tanks.
-The supported attributes are:
+The returned attributes are:

 - `Name`
 - `Group`
 - `MaximumCapacity`
 - `TankState`
-- `CurrentWaterLevel`
-- `LastFullTime`

-While the `Internal` supports all the `External` ones, plus the hability to register a new tank and update any water state, that are:

   - `Empty`
   - `Filling`
   - `Full`
+- `CurrentWaterLevel`
+- `LastFullTime`

+While the `Internal` ones also expose all the `External`'s, plus the hability to register a new tank and update any water level.

+In order to provide a new water state, it must be provided an `access_token`, working as a password to prevent other API users to do malicious or multiple modifications.

 ## Deploy options